MishaVyb/bizarre-poker/README.md

 $ python manage.py my_game_script
 ```
 - If you are using `shell`, you'll see log output just afrer every action runs.
-- Also you can specify the way or cards representation in logs.
+- Also you can specify the way of cards representation in logs.
 By default it's emoji, but you may not like it.
 Just add this line in beginning of your script.

 ```python
 Card.Text.repr_method = 'eng_short_suit' or 'classic'